scenic-views/scenic/CONTRIBUTING.md

 # Contributing

-We love pull requests from everyone.
+We love contributions from everyone.
 By participating in this project, you agree to abide by the thoughtbot [code of conduct].

 [code of conduct]: https://thoughtbot.com/open-source-code-of-conduct